anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

-RCL has Mark 1.14-20 as the Gospel reading, which is replaced by John 2.1-11.
+RCL has Mark 1.14-20 as the Gospel reading, with related readings from Jonah 3.1-5, 10 and Psalm 62.5-12, all of which are transferred to 3 before Advent in Common Worship.

+* **Revelation 19.6-10** continues the series about the revelation of Jesus' glory in Revelation (replacing the RCL reading), and is about 'the marriage supper of the Lamb' (providing a connection with the Gospel reading).
+* **John 2.1-11** is the account of Jesus turning water into wine, by which he 'revealed his glory' (an Epiphany theme). **Genesis 14.17-20** is about King Melchizedek who brings wine and is honoured by Abram. **Psalm 128** says, 'Your wife will be like a fruitful vine'.

 Year C